algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 ## txnas f

-- Opcode: 0xc0 {uint8 transaction field index}
+- Encoding: 0xc0 {uint8 transaction field index}
 - Stack: ..., A: uint64 &rarr; ..., any
 - Ath value of the array field F of the current transaction
 - Availability: v5

 ## gtxnas t f

-- Opcode: 0xc1 {uint8 transaction group index} {uint8 transaction field index}
+- Encoding: 0xc1 {uint8 transaction group index} {uint8 transaction field index}
 - Stack: ..., A: uint64 &rarr; ..., any
 - Ath value of the array field F from the Tth transaction in the current group
 - Availability: v5

 ## gtxnsas f

-- Opcode: 0xc2 {uint8 transaction field index}
+- Encoding: 0xc2 {uint8 transaction field index}
 - Stack: ..., A: uint64, B: uint64 &rarr; ..., any
 - Bth value of the array field F from the Ath transaction in the current group
 - Availability: v5

 ## args

-- Opcode: 0xc3
+- Encoding: 0xc3
 - Stack: ..., A: uint64 &rarr; ..., []byte
 - Ath LogicSig argument
 - Availability: v5